-Grady Booch is an IBM fellow, best-selling author, software engineer, geek, philosopher, storyteller, entrepreneur and former US air-force serviceman, who used to work on the secret space shuttle military program.
-If his bio is not enough to make you watch the interview on its own, let me just add that this was one of the most frank and fun conversations that I have had so far on Singularity 1 on 1.
+Grady Booch is an IBM fellow, best-selling author, software engineer, geek, philosopher, storyteller, entrepreneur, and former US air-force serviceman, who used to work on the secret space shuttle military program.
+If his bio is not enough to make you watch the interview on its own, let me just add that this was one of the frankest and most fun conversations that I have had so far on Singularity 1 on 1.
 So don’t waste any more time reading but hit the play button and watch the interview!

 My favorite quotes that I will take away from this fun interview with Grady Booch are: